 The Plant Parts lesson plan contains three pages of content.
 The first page introduces students to plants and what they require to survive.
 Students will discover that plants surround them in the form of flowers, fruit trees, grass, and so much more.
 They will learn that plants need oxygen, water, and food to survive, just as humans do.
 They give off oxygen and provide animals and humans with a source of food.
 In fact, if plants did not exist, all other living organisms would fail to survive on their own.

 Students will learn some basic information on how plants grow.
 Nearly every plant starts out as a seed of some kind.
-When someone plants the seed in soil, tiny holes in the seed (pores) absorb water and minerals.
+When someone plants a seed in soil, tiny holes in the seed (pores) absorb water and minerals.
 The seed eventually breaks open and begins to grow.
 As it grows, different parts of the plant start to appear, such as the stem and leaves.
 Eventually, the plant will reproduce and start the process over again.
 Students will learn that every part of a plant has a specific function.
 The lesson relates this concept to parts of the human body.
-The hands and feet have different functions, as do eyes and ears.
+The hands and feet have different functions, as do the eyes and ears.
 The mouth and stomach help digest food.
 The skin protects other parts of the body from certain elements.
 And the five senses work with the brain to send messages.
-The concept applies to plants.
+This concept also applies to plants.

 Parts of a Plant

 Students will next learn about specific plant parts and their corresponding functions.
 First, they will learn about roots.
 The roots support and anchor the plant and absorb water and nutrients that are necessary for growth.
 They also store sugar and other minerals and carry water and nutrients to other parts.
 Next, students will learn about stems.
 The stem receives and carries the water and nutrients from the roots to other areas.
-The food that the leaves produce move through the stems to other areas as well.
+The food that the leaves produce moves through the stems to other areas as well.
 Stems also provide support for the leaves to reach sunlight.

 One of the main functions of leaves is to make food.
 Leaves come in many different shapes and sizes.
 They catch light and allow air and water to come and go through tiny openings.
-The veins that connect leaves to the stem carry water and nutrients throughout the leaf.
+The veins that connect the leaves to the stem carry water and nutrients throughout the leaf.
 The next part is flowers.
 A flower is where seeds form during the fertilization process.
 Some flowers turn into fruits or vegetables.
 The colorful petals attract butterflies and bees.
-Below the flower are sepals that help protect the buds.
+Below the flower are sepals, which help protect the buds.

 Here is a list of the vocabulary words students will learn in this lesson plan: